saltkid/tbg/docs/run_command_usage.md

 ```
 tbg run
 ```
-This means the config we will be using is the config on the `used_config` field set on `tbg_profile.yaml`.
-Let's say the value of `used_config` is the path of `config.yaml` in the same path as the **tbg** executable (the auto created one)

-Let's also say that this is the default config:
+Let's say that this is the config:
 ```
-# config.yaml
-profile: default
-interval: 30

 image_col_paths:
 - path/to/dir1
 - path/to/dir2 | right fill 0.35

+profile: default
+interval: 30

 default_alignment: center
 default_stretch: fill